 The grade level expectations above should be integrated into your planning.
-You may want to teach word study/vocabulary through mini-lessons to the whole class, small groups, and/or individuals during reading workshop time or provide exposure through shared reading or interactive read aloud experiences outside of reading workshop.
-Additionally, students should have the opportunity to practice using the words in writing during writing workshop time.
-In addition to the grade level expectations above, students may need additional word study support based upon their individual progress.
+While there will be dedicated time for both grammar and word study direct instruction, you may also want to incorporate or reinforce word study/grammar concepts through mini-lessons to the whole class, small groups, and/or individuals during reading workshop time or provide exposure through shared reading or interactive read aloud experiences outside of reading workshop.
+Additionally, students should have the opportunity to practice using word study and grammar concepts writing during writing workshop time.
+In addition to the grade level expectations above, students may need additional word study and/or grammar support based upon their individual progress.
 Please utilize student work to determine what a student knows and is able to do and what a student might need next.